mikacousin/nino/README.md

 ## fixtures_ascii_to_json.py

-This script extract fixtures templates from your Congo ASCII files and generate json files used by Niño.
+This script extract fixtures templates from your Congo ASCII files and generate json files used by niño.

 To get help: